 "My great-grandfather planted trees in the mountains to prevent future generations from experiencing difficulties.
-Today, such planted forests are seen everywhere in Japan, and their lack of control- against the wishes of ancestors - is hurting people now.
-We need to find solutions for ourselves for forest management to make their wishes realized in the future."
+Today, such planted forests are seen everywhere in Japan, and the fact that they are not properly cared for - against the wishes of ancestors - is hurting people now.
+We need to find solutions that support forest management and realize their wishes in the future."

-“Treasure Mountain Project” aims not only to protect forests in Japan, but also to protect the forests of the entire planet.
-In the modern age, where abnormal climate change is occurring frequently due to the progress of global warming, and mountain disasters caused by such extreme weather changes are damaging transportation infrastructure.
-Therefore, protecting forests and the global environment will lead to the protection of the lives of future generations.
+The “Treasure Mountain Project” aims to protect forests not just in Japan, but throughout the entire planet.
+As climate change is accelerated by global warming, mountain disasters caused by extreme weather changes are damaging our transportation infrastructure.
+Therefore, protecting forests and the global environment will lead to the protection of lives.

-DENSO is promoting innovations in mobility that will enable people to move freely, and activities for environmental conservation at the same time.
-Automobiles emit CO2 while driving as well as during their production process.
-As a company whose main business is the automobile industry, we are trying our best to be committed to protecting the global environment from all perspectives and contributing broadly to society.
+DENSO is developing innovations in mobility that will enable people to move freely, while addressing environmental conservation at the same time.
+Vehicles emit CO2 while driving as well as during their production process.
+As a company whose core business serves the automotive industry, we are committed to doing our best to protect the global environment and maximize our contribution to society.